-- 69. Princess, who resides in the 2nd Circuit, recently found a circuit court case that is favorable to her income tax research question.
+- 69. Princess, who resides in the 2nd Circuit, recently found a circuit court case that is favorable to her research question.
 Which of the following circuits would she prefer to have issued the opinion?

-- A. 2nd Circuit.
+- A. 2nd Circuit

-- B. Federal Circuit.
+- B. Federal Circuit

-- C. 1st Circuit.
+- C. 1st Circuit

-- D. 2nd Circuit or the Federal Circuit.
+- D. 2nd Circuit or the Federal Circuit

-- E. None of the above.
+- E. None of these